MajorCooke/Doom4Doom/Docs/Readme.txt

 Misc.
 Author Info       : Stuff.

 Description             : A gameplay mod bringing some of the Doom 4 mechanics
-                          and it's weapons, with mods included, to DooM.
+                          and weapons, with mods included, to DooM.

 Additional Credits to   : See credits section
 ===========================================================================